COS301-SE-2021/Graph-Path/Readme.md

 directed acyclic graph.
 The representation is chosen because it is intuitive and the graph will clearly layout the paths that are critical paths.
 A graph can have alternate paths to another node from the start node.
-This would gives a visual stimuli of how the project flows from node to node.
+This provides a visual stimuli of how the project flows from node to node.

 ### `Team Members`